container-images/dhcp-client/root/help.md

 dhcp-client - Dynamic Host Configuration Protocol Client

 # DESCRIPTION
-A DHCP client container running as a root user based on Base Runtime.
+A DHCP client container running as a root user based on Fedora 26 Boltron.
 Provides a means for configuring one or more network interfaces using DHCP.

 # USAGE
-This container can be run as a service by running:

-	# systemctl start dhcp-client-container

-For runnning in docker use:
+For running in docker use:

 	# docker run --net=host --cap_add=net_admin dhcp-client-container